Some of my most memorable Halloween celebrations were held at the units where my husband worked.

 I also remember the hayrides and, for the first time, learning about "Trick or Trunk."
 This may have been just another holiday in the calendar year for some, but for me, it was a time to make those bonds with my Army family.
 And when my husband was deployed, our son and I would continue building those memories by participating each year.

 One thing we used to always do is decorate pumpkins!
 There are many ways to decorate your pumpkins - paint, stickers, markers, carve it - it is up to your imagination.

-One year, with a coupon, I bought a carvable plastic pumpkin (below).
+One year, with a coupon, I bought a carvable plastic pumpkin (above).
 I didn't get the added benefit of roasting pumpkin seeds, but I get to see this pumpkin every year!

 If you're looking for inspiration, we've put together some military-themed pumpkins and included the free pumpkin stencils to get you started!

 In 2020, your Halloween festivities may look different than most years; however, you can still carry on some of those traditions while embracing some new ones.

 Think of all the fantastic ways to build those memories at home and virtually share them with your friends, family back home or service member abroad.

 You don't have to spend a lot of money to have fun.
 It's all about making those memories.
 Beyond the military-themed pumpkin stencils, here are a few budget-friendly festivities that my family has done throughout the years.

 Take a look around your house.
 Check your closets, storage, and garage.
 What is available for you to use to create a costume?

 One year, my husband and I were hosting a unit Halloween party in our home.
 We wanted to share the message that Halloween costumes can be inexpensive, so we took two cardboard boxes and some spray paint and became a "pair of dice."
 We sure did have fun making them together, and it didn't cost us a dime.